cc-code-public/bulk_extractor_2_plugins/README.md

 # bulk_extractor_2_plugins
 Digital currency and more plugins for bulk_extractor version 2.0 beta
 # bulk_extractor_plugins
-Digital currency plugins for bulk_extractor version 1.6.0
+Digital currency and more plugins for [bulk_extractor](https://github.com/simsong/bulk_extractor) version 2.0 beta by @simsong

 If you are looking for predecessor plugins: https://github.com/cc-code-public/bulk_extractor_1_6_plugins